ietf-wg-asdf/SDF/sdf.md

 The six main Class Name Keywords are discussed below.

-### sdfObject
+### sdfThing

-Objects, the items listed in an `sdfObject` group, are the main "atom" of reusable semantics for model construction.
+Things, the items listed in an `sdfThing` group, are the main "atom" of reusable semantics for model construction.
 It aligns in scope with common definition items from many IoT modeling systems, for example ZigBee Clusters {{ZCL}}, OMA SpecWorks LwM2M Objects {{OMA}}, and
 OCF Resource Types {{OCF}}.
+They can also be mapped to Web of Things (WoT) Thing Models (TMs).

-An `sdfObject` contains a set of `sdfProperty`, `sdfAction`, and `sdfEvent` definitions that describe the interaction affordances associated with some scope of functionality.
+An `sdfThing` contains a set of `sdfProperty`, `sdfAction`, and `sdfEvent` definitions that describe the interaction affordances associated with some scope of functionality.

-For the granularity of definition, `sdfObject` definitions are meant to be kept narrow enough in scope to enable broad reuse and interoperability.
+For the granularity of definition, reusable `sdfThing` definitions are meant to be kept narrow enough in scope to enable broad reuse and interoperability.
-For example, defining a light bulb using separate `sdfObject` definitions for on/off control, dimming, and color control affordances will enable interoperable functionality to be configured for diverse product types.
+For example, defining a light bulb using separate `sdfThing` definitions for on/off control, dimming, and color control affordances will enable interoperable functionality to be configured for diverse product types.
-An `sdfObject` definition for a common on/off control may be used to control may different kinds of Things that require on/off control.
+An `sdfThing` definition for a common on/off control may be used to control may different kinds of Things that require on/off control.

+However, in order to model more complex devices, `sdfThing` definitions also allow for nesting by including `sdfThing` definitions themselves.

-Optional qualities "minItems" and "maxItems" can be used to define sdfObjects as arrays.
+Optional qualities "minItems" and "maxItems" can be used to define sdfThings as arrays.

 ### sdfProperty

-`sdfProperty` is used to model elements of state within `sdfObject` instances.
+`sdfProperty` is used to model elements of state within `sdfThing` instances.

 An instance of `sdfProperty` may be associated with some protocol affordance to enable the application to obtain the state variable and,